unity3d-jp/UnityChanToonShaderVer2_Project/README.md

 README.md

 Tweaks by ACIIL.

+Intro:
 This is a modified UTC to Support typical lighting environments in vrchat.
-Futher support and setting configurations will slowly progressive.
-Use the dev branch and copy over only the asset folder.
+Further support and setting configurations will slowly progress.
+The dev branch will be up to date and error prone.

+Install:
+Copy over the Toon\ folder in assets into you unity install and verify the UnityChanToonShader\ shaders can be used as materials.

 Current bugs:
-Outlines currently do not reflect the light enviroment when scene is illumiated with baked lights.
+Any UTC shader that uses the ShadingGradMap variant has been adapted.
+Outlines currently do not reflect the light environment edits and should not be used.

-Support credits to: Noe, TCL, June, Cubed, Silent
+Support credits to: Noe, TCL, June, Cubed, Silent, RetroGeo, Xiexe